gcapes/swc-pr-tutorial/_episodes/05-good-prs.md

 > > - If your commit fixes an issue, you can also reference this in the commit message:
 > > 'fix #issue-number'.
 > >
-> > A pull request that is easy to merge usually does one thing, and one thing only --- keep it simple.
+> > A PR that is easy to merge usually does one thing, and one thing only --- keep it simple.
-> > If a pull request fixes several unrelated issues, it is harder to review.
+> > If a PR fixes several unrelated issues, it is harder to review.
-> > A pull request can only be merged, or not merged --- it isn't easy to merge part of a PR.
+> > A PR can only be merged, or not merged --- it isn't easy to merge part of a PR.
 > > So if one part of your PR is ready to merge, but another part needs more work,
 > > the unfinished part will delay the merging of the finished part.
 > > Creating a new feature branch for each PR enables you to work on multiple PRs at the same time.